Perfect Crime (play): History

+In 2005, the play was called "an urban legend" by The New York Times critic Jason Zinoman because of its inconspicuousness despite its long run.

 In November 2016, Gary Busey spent two weeks in the role of Lionel.

-In March 2020 due to the Covid-19 outbreak and state mandated venue restrictions Perfect Crime suspended performances.
+In March 2020 due to the COVID-19 outbreak and state mandated venue restrictions Perfect Crime suspended performances.
 Performances resumed on April 17, 2021 becoming the first off-Broadway production in New York City to reopen with approval from Actors Equity.
-The production again featured Catherine Russell who has performed the role since 1987.